 - Leave a comment below telling me which study surprised, inspired, or taught you the most.

 - For those who want more research-backed content, check out my free tactical kit on 10 Ways to Convert More Customers (with Psychology), which is free to download.

-About the Author: Gregory Ciotti is the marketing guy at Help Scout, the invisible email support software built for solopreneurs and small business owners.
-Get more brainy content from Greg by joining their free newsletter.
+About the Author: Gregory Ciotti is the content strategist for Help Scout, the invisible help desk software for startups and small-businesses.
+Get more data-driven content from Greg by visiting our blog.